docker/docs/content/manuals/extensions/extensions-sdk/architecture/_index.md

 ---

 Extensions are applications that run inside the Docker Desktop.
-They're packaged as Docker images, distributed through Docker Hub, and installed by users either through the Marketplace within Docker Dashboard or the Docker Extensions CLI.
+They're packaged as Docker images, distributed through Docker Hub, and installed by users either through the Marketplace within the Docker Desktop Dashboard or the Docker Extensions CLI.

 Extensions can be composed of three (optional) components: